Missxiaoguo/kubernetes-power-manager/README.md

 ## Introduction

-Utilizing a container orchestration engine like Kubernetes, CPU resources are allocated from a pool of platforms entirely based on availability, without taking into account specific features like Intel Speed Select Technology (SST).

-The Kubernetes Power Manager is a Kubernetes Operator that has been developed to provide cluster users with a mechanism to dynamically request adjustment of worker node power management settings applied to cores allocated to the Pods.
-The power management-related settings can be applied to individual cores or to groups of cores, and each may have different policies applied.
-It is not required that every core in the system be explicitly managed by this Kubernetes power manager.
-When the Power Manager is used to specify core power relatead policies, it overrides the default settings
+The Kubernetes Power Manager is a Kubernetes Operator that has been developed to provide cluster users with a Kubernetes native mechanism to configure power management settings (e.g. c-states, p-states, uncore) through CRDs.
+The main features include the ability to:
+- Configure per-CPU power management (p-states, c-states) for reserved CPUs, shared CPUs and application workload CPUs (guaranteed pods) independently.
+- Modify per-CPU power management configuration at runtime (for reserved, shared or application CPUs).
+- Configure processor level power management (e.g. uncore frequency for Intel processors).
+- Modify p-states for guaranteed pod CPUs running DPDK applications based on DPDK metrics.

-Powerful features from the Intel SST package give users more precise control over CPU performance and power use on a per-core basis.
+The Kubernetes Power Manager supports Intel, AMD and ARM processor architectures.
+Modern processors give users more precise control over CPU performance and power use on a per-core basis.
 Yet, Kubernetes is purposefully built to operate as an abstraction layer between the workload and such hardware capabilities as a workload orchestrator.
 Users of Kubernetes who are running performance-critical workloads with particular requirements reliant on hardware capabilities encounter a challenge as a consequence.

 The Kubernetes Power Manager bridges the gap between the container orchestration layer and hardware features enablement.